-GOAL NO. 4 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Financial Viability Lobby for the review of equitable share formula Negotiate better terms on agency SLAs with Province Zoom into business models per function / dept to determine cause of financial losses e.g. Fresh Produce Market; Explore option of land expropriation of vacant land along the river bank for public interest FINANCE Pending The matter on Equitable share was escalated to CoGTA and Provincial Treasury for assistance.
-Powers and functions also highlighted as an area to be resolved on by National CoGTA Desired outcome A financially viable district
+GOAL NO. 4 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Financial Viability Lobby for the review of equitable share formula Negotiate better terms on agency SLAs with Province Zoom into business models per function / dept to determine cause FINANCE Pending

+Chapter 3: Progre ess made in 2019/20 Financial Year on I mplementation of IDP 2 2017/21(Strategic Report) of financial losses e.g. Fresh Produce Market; Explore option of land expropriation of vacant land along the river bank for public interest Desired outcome A financially viable district

-GOAL NO. 5 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Austerity Measures Agreed to adopt and adhere to Regulations and Councils' to develop policies aligned to the Regulations Circulars and guidelines to be adopted after consultation with National Treasury FINANCE Regulations adopted and adhered to The regulations on austerity measures was adopted by Council and are currently in place Desired outcome Financially sustainable dist rict
+GOAL NO. 5 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Austerity Measures Agreed to adopt and adhere to Regulations and Councils' to develop policies aligned to the Regulations Circulars and guidelines to be adopted after consultation with National Treasury FINANCE Regulations adopted and adhered to Desired outcome Financially sustainable dist rict

-GOAL NO. 6 ACTION STEP / DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE

-DESCRIPTION

-Functionality of Strengthen IGR MM'S OFFICES IGR is still a problem.
-Locals do IGR matter is still a challenge in the District.

-government structures Sustain IGR structures not come to party
+GOAL NO. 6 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Functionality of government structures Strengthen IGR Sustain IGR structures and follow the protocols agreed upon e.g. Wednesdays are for the District MM'S OFFICES IGR is still a problem.
+Locals do not come to party Desired outcome Strong and functional IGR Structures

-and follow the protocols

-agreed upon e.g.

-Wednesdays are for the

-District

-Desired outcome Strong and functional IGR Structures

-GOAL NO. 8 ACTION STEP / DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE DESCRIPTION Sedibeng Regional Implementation the MM'S OFFICES Module 6 at Sebokeng WWTW The progress to date in Sebokeng WWTW Sewer Sedibeng Regional Sewer ng Regional Sewer is underway and towards its Module 6 is at 98%.
-Module 7 will start soon Scheme as soon as completion.
-Module 7 will kick after 6 is complete. possible to unlock in immediately developments.
-Desired outcome A region with a strong sew er capacity to support develo pment Comments The existing sewerage infra structure within Sedibeng D istrict Municipality (SDM) is aging] and not operating at the des ired or required capacity.
-Th ere is an urgent need to upgrade s to accommodate rapid urba grave concern of Blue and Green drop compliance status.
-Th is poses serious environment al health risks to inhabitants of the

-Chapter 3: Progress made in 2019/20 Financial Year on Implementation of IDP 2017/21(Strategic Report) region.
-Therefore, these environmental health hazards associated with the burdened existing sewer works infrastructure, pump stations and waste water treatment works in the region must not be neglected.
-They must also be highlighted as a catalyst to the Sedibeng

-Regional Sewer Sanitation Scheme implementation.
+GOAL NO. 8 ACTION STEP / DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE DESCRIPTION

+Chapter 3: Prog ress made in 2019/20 Financial Year or Implementation of IDP 2017/21(Strate egic Report) Sedibeng Regional Sewer Implementation the Sedibeng Regional Sewer Scheme as soon as possible to unlock developments.
+MM'S OFFICES Module 6 at Sebokeng WWTW is underway and towards its completion.
+Module 7 will kick in immediately The progress to date in Sebokeng WWTW Module 6 is at 98%.
+Module 7 will start soon after 6 is complete.
+Desired outcome A region with a strong sew A region with a strong sewer capacity to support development Comments at the desired or required ca accommodate rapid urbaniz The situation of the WWTV status.
+This poses serious environmental health hazar and waste water treatment ting sewerage infrastructure within Sedibeng District Municipality (SDM) is aging and not operating sired or required capacity.
+There is an urgent need to upgrade waste water treatment works to odate rapid urbanization and development. ation of the WWTW is also compounded with a grave concern of Blue and Green drop compliance his poses serious environmental health risks to inhabitants of the region.
+Therefore, these nental health hazards associated with the burdened existing sewer works infrastructure, pump stations to water treatment works in the region must not be neglected.
+They must also be highlighted as a to the Sedibeng Regional Sewer Sanitation Scheme implementation.

 GOAL NO. 9 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Agriculture Consolidate currently fragmented development agricultural projects.
-SPED DMC has been established coordinate all farmers throughout the district Emfuleni Milling Plant - The Municipality plans approval has been problematic for the projects as milling plant should have also Desired outcome Sedibeng serving as food b asket of Gauteng been started due to delays and this impacted negatively on project implementation as much as there has been an outcry by both national and provincial sectors on their projects implementation in the District - this has been considered as a lack of capacity by Emfuleni Local Municipality.
-Emfuleni Milling Plant matter has also been served in Sedibeng LED Section 80 where it was resolved that an intervention should expedited and that the Mayoral Committee delegates the Executive Director - SPED to finalize the process of Plans approval and zoning approval with Emfuleni Local Municipality. • DMC meetings take place on a regular basis and SDM provides meeting venues.
+SPED DMC has been established coordinate all farmers throughout the district Desired outcome Sedibeng serving as food basket of Gauteng

-GOAL NO. 10 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE DATE FOR COMMENCEMENT STATUSREPORT 2019/20 PROGRESS TO DATE Skills for the youth Prioritise skills development for the youth through SETAS and partnerships with existing companies in Sedibeng and beyond CORPORATE 21 May 2018 1306 Skills Development interventions for youth were allocated to Council by the LGSETA There are several youth interventions implemented, including training of youth inmates from prison to capacitate them on
+GOAL NO. 10 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE DATE FOR COMMENCEMENT STATUSREPORT 2019/20 PROGRESS TO DATE Skills for the youth Prioritise skills development for the youth through SETAS and partnerships with existing companies in Sedibeng CORPORATE 21 May 2018 1306 Skills Development interventions for youth were allocated to Council by the LGSETA There are several youth interventions implemented, including training of youth inmates from prison to capacitate them on